 Ghana is a tropical country that lies along the coast of West Africa.
-It has a population of more than 17 million.
 The Hausa are the largest ethnic group in West Africa, and a majority of them are Muslims.

 The Hausa are originally from an area known as "Hausaland," a region covering 75,000 square miles and straddling the borders of Niger and Nigeria.
 They first began to settle in Ghana about 500 years ago.